 The zoo is open from 9:30 am to 5 pm every day of the year, including public holidays.
 The best time to visit is in the spring season.
 For details on the different tours and customized packages, you can visit the official site of the Adelaide zoo.

-This Zoo in Adelaide is undoubtedly one of the most visited one in the country.
+Thus, Adelaide is a heaven for wine lovers, the party animals can hop into the numerous pubs and bars and dance the night away.
+This zoo in Adelaide is undoubtedly one of the most visited one in the country.
 Right from its exotic pandas to an array of lions and tigers, this zoo houses some of the most exciting events in the city.
 Thus, it is a must to add it to your trip toAustralia.

 Looking To Book An International Honeymoon?